sass/sass/proposal/first-class-calc.md

 * Let `arguments` be the result of [simplifying](#simplifying-a-calcvalue) each of `calc`'s arguments.

-* If `calc`'s name is `"calc"`, `arguments` must contain a single argument.
+* If `calc`'s name is `"calc"`, the syntax guarantees that `arguments` contain only a single argument.
 If that argument is a number or calc, return it.

 * If `calc`'s name is `min`, `max`, or `clamp` and `arguments` are all numbers whose units are mutually [compatible], return the result of calling